 You can read about how to make a proper persuasive speech here.

-Audience analysis and other exciting questions
+Audience analysis for public speaking and other exciting questions

 The questions mentioned above are just a few most important ones to ask about your listeners when performing audience analysis.
 In this section, I will highlight some other questions worth paying attention to.